hm-lang/core/proposals/README.md

 }
 ```

-TODO: discussion on how it's not allowed to have a nullable element in containers, e.g., `store~(id: string, value: oneOf(int, null))`.
+TODO: discussion on how it's not allowed to have a nullable element in containers, e.g., `store~{id: string, value: oneOf(int, null)}`.
 This is because `Store[X] = Null` should delete the ID specified by `X` from the store.
 Plus, we already have handling for
 nullable values from the store, if we ask for the element at a ID and it's not present in the store.
 Similarly for arrays;
 `Array[3] = Null` should delete the fourth item in the array.
 If the elements should represent optional things, then